telpuhova/order-pizza/readme.md

 # Order pizza

- _website for ordering pizza, 12/15/2017_
+website for ordering pizza, 12/15/2017

-By **telpuhova**
+By Natalia Telpukhova

 ## Description

-_Web application that takes input from a user and returns a price for the chosen pizza._
+Web application that takes input from a user and returns a price for the chosen pizza.

 https://telpuhova.github.io/order-pizza/